Connect with People Outside your Organization in Mio Universal Channels

 To get started, you just need to install the Mio Universal Channels app on the platform of your choice.

 You can install Mio by clicking here.
-Your first three universal channels are free.
+Chat with three external organizations completely free.

 You will be asked to choose your current chat platform and follow the install flow.